YevShch/Espresso-Addict-Selenium-BDD/Exploratory_testing.md

 *In the top-right corner*, there is the “Full screen” option.
 **Possible actions in this location:**
 - Clicking “Continue” returns you to the previous location.

+### Conclusion
+The game "Espresso Addict" offers a variety of locations and events that dynamically affect the player’s progress.
+The consistent layout across different pages makes it easier to automate the testing process using Selenium.
+Future tests can focus on validating the game's core mechanics, such as health and money reduction, event triggers, and the endgame conditions.